The Imperative of Timely Action: Bridging Divides and Safeguarding TIRA

 In Tigray’s context, inaction is not a neutral stance; it invites disorder.
 As Socrates warned, “Evil arises not only from malicious intent but from the absence of action.”
 In Tigray’s volatile context, delayed governance allows factions to consolidate power and deepen instability.
 TIRA must act swiftly to address public demands while neutralizing factional threats through decisive governance, ensuring that leadership remains aligned with the common good.

-Theoretical Foundations: Governance, Power, and Institutional Dynamics
+II.
+Theoretical Foundations: Governance, Power, Reform, and Institutional Dynamics

 Inclusive institutions, by contrast, distribute power more evenly, fostering broad participation and sustainable development.
 TIRA’s efforts to initiate reforms reflect an attempt to transition toward inclusiveness, but these efforts require timely intervention to break the grip of extractive institutions.
 If delayed, governance vacuums will persist, giving factions more room to consolidate their influence and destabilize the political landscape.